Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 ![png](output_56_1.png)

 As you can see, the column "PCT_Pos_Rev" does not correlate well with anything, really.
-The highest correlation point was for the Genre tag of Indie, which was still a very low correlation, sitting at .21.
+The highest correlation points were for Massive Multiplayer with -.26 and the Genre tag of Indie at .21.
 However, we're going to try and see if we can still manage to find some accuracy when using a linear regression prediction model.

 ```python
 # Start off with a fresh new dataframe to work with.